 There’s also a need to select a new ITSM tool

-At work, Peter is starting a project to select a new ITSM tool.
+At work, Peter is starting a project related to ITSM tool selection.
 The current tool they have doesn’t meet their demands anymore.
 He hears complaints about it, his staff can’t get the right information out of it, and it’s not user friendly.
 They also want to move all their applications to the cloud.
 He knows from experience that it isn’t always the tool that is the problem, but this looks like a good moment to freshen things up and start with a new tool that can support the new way of working.

 All the ITSM tools met the requirements